CNinnovation/powercampwindows10/lab03.md

 7. Create DataTemplates to define the look of items in the ListBox
 8. Create and use a DataTemplateSelector for different item looks
 9. Use an ObservableCollection to change the list dynamically

+10. Change the binding to use compiled binding